MJ the Musical: Box office

 Ticket sales have averaged more than a million dollars per week on Broadway.
 Following the Tony Awards, the weekly gross jumped to $1,661,000, with sold-out shows and brisk advance sales; it received the biggest box office jump that week on Broadway and recorded a new high for the show's sales.
 By September 4, 2022, it broke the Neil Simon Theater's box office record five times with a total cumulative gross of $49.4 million.
-As of January 2025, MJ the Musical on Broadway had grossed around $245 Million with a total attendance of 1,679,656 after 1,246 performances.
+As of March 2026, MJ the Musical on Broadway has grossed around $319 Million with a total attendance of 2,245,873 after 1,701 performances.
 MJ The Musical has ranked amongst the top five highest grossing annual Broadway shows each year since its release.
-By April 2024, MJ the Musical had sold more than two million tickets worldwide eventually reaching sales of over 5 million by August 2025.
+By April 2024, MJ the Musical had sold more than two million tickets worldwide eventually reaching sales of over 5 million by August 2025 & 7 Million by March 2026.

 Critical response

+The Deadline reporter Greg Evans said MJ was "visually and sonically ravishing", while the Chicago Tribune called the show's scenery gorgeous and the show "beautiful to experience throughout, which one almost never can say about jukebox musicals".
+Peter Marks of The Washington Post also praised the show and the cast, especially the "utterly persuasive" Frost, and called MJ "a riveting, adrenaline rush of a show".
+Linda Armstrong of Amsterdam News called the production "spectacular", "stunning" and "off-the-charts".
+Joe Westerfield of Newsweek said, "In many ways MJ is a living, breathing, even breathless, music video, but with that touch of inspiration, drive and art that only Michael Jackson can provide."

-MJ received mixed reviews from critics.
-Charles Isherwood of Broadway News criticized Lynn Nottage's book, in particular, writing, "where MJ loses its fleet footing is in the bland, exposition-heavy and often trite dialogue supplied by Nottage ...
+Charles Isherwood of Broadway News criticized Lynn Nottage's book, writing, "where MJ loses its fleet footing is in the bland, exposition-heavy and often trite dialogue supplied by Nottage ...
 Clichés, preachy speeches, and baldly obvious dialogue abound."
 Adam Feldman of Time Out wrote, "'Listen to my music,' says Michael to his interviewer.
 'It answers any questions you might have.'
 Does it?
 I left the theater entertained, but not convinced I had seen the man in the smoke and mirrors."
 Maya Phillips of The New York Times wrote, "The musical is inherently hollow; the opacity of Michael Jackson and his life of traumas and controversies make it difficult to find material compelling and cohesive enough to tell a story onstage".

-The Deadline reporter Greg Evans said the musical was "visually and sonically ravishing", while the Chicago Tribune called the show's scenery gorgeous and the show "beautiful to experience throughout, which one almost never can say about jukebox musicals".
-Peter Marks of The Washington Post also praised the show and the cast, especially the "utterly persuasive" Frost, and called MJ "a riveting, adrenaline rush of a show".
-Linda Armstrong of Amsterdam News called the production "spectacular", "stunning" and "off-the-charts".
-Joe Westerfield of Newsweek said, "In many ways MJ is a living, breathing, even breathless, music video, but with that touch of inspiration, drive and art that only Michael Jackson can provide."
+Reviewing the West End show in 2024, Anya Ryan of the Guardian wrote that Jackson's music had "an otherworldly magic", but found the show "sterilised" and was troubled by the allegations of sexual abuse against Jackson.
+She concluded: "Some might be able to separate Jackson's art from the artist.
+But as Frost took his final bow and the audience leaped to their feet, I felt queasy – bad, even."